Skip to content

 Germany is streamlining student visas, but with stricter financial norms:

-• Blocked Account Requirement: Now raised to €11,208+ per year to cover living expenses.
+• Blocked Account Requirement: Now raised to €11,208+ per year to cover living expenses, as stated by Make it in Germany .

 • Faster Digital Processing: Some embassies are moving toward digital visa appointments and e-forms.